 Supporting activities and programmes can be introduced to include raising awareness and promoting a positive and open organisational culture around mental health, preventative activities to support individuals to cope in difficult circumstances, and through reactive support.
 Our CRT courses address all such activities.

 WHO ARE THE COURSES FOR?

-We offer two levels of our Crew Resilience Training which can be delivered direct to yacht, or a place of your choosing, worldwide.
+We offer two levels of our Crew Resilience Training which can be delivered online and direct to yacht – worldwide – by our award winning Consultants.

 PRACTITIONER – 2 DAY COURSE